The Triumph of Instrument Flight: A Retrospective in the Century of U.S.

 1920s and early 1930s.
 These records proved the airframes, the engines, and

-The technical breakthrough for instrument flying was demonstrated by Lawrence Sperry early in the 1920s, but the pilot interface, putting the pilot in the 'loop,' took a bit more time.
-The already famed Jimmy Doolittle made a "blind" flight out of Mitchel Field, but with a safety pilot aboard.
-That could be characterized as a step one.
+The technical breakthrough for instrument flying was the gyroscope, demonstrated by Lawrence Sperry early in the 1920s.For the pilot to have an instrument on the instrument panel, it would tAke a bit more time.
+Famed pilot Jimmy Doolittle made a "blind" flight out of Mitchel Field, with a safety pilot aboard.
+That flight was a key step.

 Then, the Lockheed 10A Electra and Boeing 214 instrument panels, with Elmer Sperry's gyro-horizon and directional gyro instruments, introduced the essential cluster for instrument flying.
 Instrument-controlled landings would come late in the 20th century.